Cronge/Cronges-Mod/README.md

 *Note: It is also recommended to install [Mod Menu](https://github.com/TerraformersMC/ModMenu) and fabric performance mods together with Cronge's Mod to enhance your playing experience.*

 ## Features
-Cronge's Mod doesn't really have any features.
-It adds a collection of Items, Blocks, and Entities.
+Cronge's Mod features a collection of Items, Blocks, and Entities.

 <!-- Dropdowns -->
 <details>